mfbx9da4/poke-api/readme.md

 ## Notes on the Handwritten SDK

+- Peer dependencies vs bundled dependencies: The age old dilemma of static vs dynamic linking.
+For user convenience I went for bundling zod but it would be nice to provide the option to use a shared version to save space.
 - Single file: Decided to split code into multiple files.
-I think it's actually better from a user's perspective to have a single source file but it's easier to maintain and should enable better tree shaking to have multiple files.
+I think it's actually better from a user's perspective to have a single source file as it's easier to monkey patch.
+However, it's easier to maintain and should enable better tree shaking to have multiple files.
-- Validation Redundancy: The SDK and the server perform the same validation of inputs and outputs.
-Moving to a central schema which generates all of these runtime checks would be ideal.
 - Documentation Redundancy: The way I have implemented the SDK, the documentation is copied from the website and included in the JS Doc comments and the readme.
 This is terrible.
 Again, a central schema would be ideal.
+- Validation redundancy: The SDK and the server perform the same validation of inputs and outputs.
+Moving to a central schema which generates all of these runtime checks would be ideal.
-- Examples / Test Redundancy: The examples are almost the same code as the tests.
+- Examples / test redundancy: The examples are almost the same code as the tests.
 Ideally there would be a single source of truth because it gives the user confidence that the examples are correct.
-- HTTP Client: I built a tiny isomorphic JSON HTTP client which meets the needs of this read-only JSON API.
+- HTTP client: I built a tiny isomorphic JSON HTTP client which meets the needs of this read-only JSON API.
 It uses `XMLHttpRequest` in the browser and `https` in node for maximum backwards compatibility.
 The main advantage is not having to ship Axios which saves ~30kb which is around 1/5 of the size of the SDK.
 I manually tested this client in the browser but it would be better to check in some browser tests too.
-- Peer dependencies vs bundled dependencies: The age old dilemma of static vs dynamic linking.
-For user convenience I went for bundling zod but it would be nice to provide the option to use a shared version to save space.
 - SDK validation: to ensure that types are always safe, I've added runtime validation to the SDK.
 I mostly used GitHub copilot to write the validation code.
 This is a tradeoff between speed and correctness.
 To ensure the types are perfect aligned with the server I've added the command `npm run test:brute-force-parse-records`.
 It turns out some of the official documentation was inaccurate and there are some fields which are nullable.
 - Tree-shaking and ESM: Something I didn't get to is, writing this as an ESM-first library as it should improve tree-shaking and future proof the SDK.
 I also would have liked to verify that tree-shaking is working as intended.